magao-x/handbook/handling/telescope_install.rst

 -  Position a person at each corner of the instrument to stabilize it

--  Lift the instrument with cart into position over the legs
+-  Lift the instrument with cart until it will clear the legs

+-  Move the legs under the instrument.

+-  Ensure that the table pads are centered

 -  While keeping the instrument level, very slowly lower it into position using the alignment pins.

--  If one side touches first platters will move and repeat last few steps until platters are centerd and pins are centered (UPDATE once/if Jack screws arrive)
+-  If one side touches first platters will move and repeat last few steps until platters are centered and pins are centered

 -  Once on the legs, unload the crane to the cart weight of **320 lbs** and re-position the load spreader for the cart